AdobeDocs/experience-manager-cloud-service.en/help/security/configuring-advanced-networking.md

 ### API Configuration {#configuring-vpn-api}

 Once per program, the POST `/program/<programId>/networkInfrastructures` endpoint is invoked, passing in a payload of configuration information including: the value of "vpn" for the `kind` parameter, region, address space (list of CIDRs - note that this cannot be modified later), DNS resolvers (for resolving names in the customer's network), and VPN connection information such as gateway configuration, shared VPN key, and the IP Security policy.
 The endpoint responds with the `network_id`, and other information including the status.
-The full set of parameters and exact syntax should be referenced in the [API documentation](https://developer.adobe.com/experience-cloud/cloud-manager/reference/api/#operation/createNetworkInfrastructure).

 Once called, it will typically take between 45 and 60 minutes for the networking infrastructure to be provisioned.
 The API's GET method can be called to return the current status, which will eventually flip from `creating` to `ready`.
 Consult the API documentation for all states.

-If the program-scoped VPN configuration in ready, the `PUT /program/<program_id>/environment/<environment_id>/advancedNetworking` endpoint must be invoked per environment to enable networking at the environment level and to declare any port forwarding rules.
-Parameters are configurable per environment to offer flexibility.

-See the [API documentation](https://developer.adobe.com/experience-cloud/cloud-manager/reference/api/#operation/enableEnvironmentAdvancedNetworkingConfiguration) for more information.

-Port forwarding rules should be declared for any non-http/s protocol TCP traffic that should be routed through the VPN by specifying the set of destination hosts (names or IP, and with ports).
-For each destination host, customers must map the intended destination port to a port from 30000 to 30999, where the values must be unique across environments in the program.
-Customers can also list a set of url in the `nonProxyHosts` parameter, which declares URL for which traffic should bypass VPN routing, but instead through a shared IP range.
-It follows the patterns of `example.com` or `*.example.com`, where the wildcard is only supported at the start of the domain.

-The API should respond in just a few seconds, indicating a status of `updating` and after about 10 minutes, a call to the Cloud Manager's environment GET endpoint would show a status of `ready`, indicating that the update to the environment has been applied.

-Even if there is no environment traffic routing rules (hosts or bypasses), `PUT /program/<program_id>/environment/<environment_id>/advancedNetworking` must still be called, just with an empty payload.
+>[!TIP]
+>
+>The full set of parameters, exact syntax, and important information like what parameters can not be changed later, [can be referenced in the API documentation.](https://developer.adobe.com/experience-cloud/cloud-manager/reference/api/#operation/createNetworkInfrastructure)

 #### Updating the VPN {#updating-the-vpn}